jshub/jshub.github.com/about/index.markdown

 Please note that lists are moderated (to prevent spam).
 Your first messages may take a few hours to get through, but future messages will show up instantly once you are out of the new-member-is-moderated policy.

-Alternatively, feel free to contact us directly at <mailto:liamc@jshub.org> and <mailto:fianno@jshub.org>.
+Alternatively, feel free to contact me directly at <mailto:fianno@jshub.org>.